WilliamChuFCB/6000-reddit-project/README.md

 - docs: HTML files necessary for the website, and code in HTML format viewable to readers.
 - img: Images used on the index of the website.
 - model: Stored machine learning models.
+- qmd: qmd files for rendering the html.